snoyberg/posa-chapter/warp.md

 `ResponseBuilder` and `ResponseSource` are for sending dynamic contents created in memory.
 Each constructor includes both `Status` and `ResponseHeaders`.
-`ResponseHeaders` is defined as a list of a pair of header field key and value.
+`ResponseHeaders` is defined as a list of key/value header pairs.

 ### Composer for HTTP response header

-The old composer builds HTTP response header with `Builder`, rope-like data structure.
+The old composer built HTTP response header with a `Builder`, a rope-like data structure.
-First, it converts `Status` and each element of `ResponseHeaders` to `Builder`.
+First, it converted `Status` and each element of `ResponseHeaders` into a `Builder`.
 Each conversion runs in O(1).
 Then, it concatenates them by repeatedly appending one `Builder` to anther.
-Thank to rope-like feature, each append operation also runs in O(1).
+Thanks to the properties of `Builder`, each append operation also runs in O(1).
 Lastly, it packs an HTTP response header by copying data from `Builder` to a buffer in O(N).